microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 ## Entry point to a Coyote program

-To create and start executing Coyote machines, you need to initialize the Coyote state-machine runtime inside your C# process (typically in the `Main` method).
+To create and start executing Coyote machines, you need to initialize the Coyote state machine runtime inside your C# process (typically in the `Main` method).
 An example of this is the following:

 ```c#